mayank-94/employee-management-application/employee-system/BasicInfo.md

 #By default, spring framework searches for application.properties or application.yml file in the class-path.

+#Dependency Injection is the feature by which Spring framework find the beans, searches for their dependencies and
+	autowires them using @Autowired.

 #REST HTTP STATUS CODES
  - 200 : Successful Get
  - 201 : Successful Post